 District Court Complaint Manual, Mass.
 District Court.
 Includes suggested language and offense codes used by prosecutors to charge someone with any of approximately 5000 offenses mentioned in the General Laws, Code of Mass.
 Regulations, and municipal ordinances & by-laws; provides the authorized sentencing range for each offense; and, if the penalty for an offense is derived from a different statute, that statute is referenced.

 Motions to Revise and Revoke Under Mass.
 R. Crim.
 P. 29: A Quick Overview, by Dana A. Curhan.
 Introduction to the process and purpose of revise and revoke.

 Adult Compact Version 2, Council of State Governments.
 Concise article explaining the interstate compact for adult supervision.

-ELMO (Electronic Monitoring Program) Fact Sheet, Mass.
+ELMO (Electronic Monitoring Program) Information, Mass.
 Probation Service.
 A very brief introduction to the program, including RF (Radio Frequency) and GPS (Global Positioning System).